NIYITANGA/Python_IV_Meds_WastingApps/ReadMe.md

 - Python
 - Tkinter

-Tkinter are available on most Unix platforms, including macOS, as well as on Windows systems.
+Tkinter as a Graphical User Interface (GUI), is available on most Unix platforms, including macOS, as well as on Windows systems.

 Running python -m tkinter from the command line should open a window demonstrating a simple Tk interface, letting you know that tkinter is properly installed on your system.